Donate

 6 REED switch + ball magnet

 The switching mechanism is comprised of two ferromagnetic blades, separated by only a few microns.
-When a magnet approaches these blades are pulled toward one another.
-Once touching, the blades close the normally open (NO) contacts, allowing current to flow.
+When a magnet approaches, these blades are pulled toward one another.
+Once touching, the blades close the normally open (NO) contacts, allowing currents to flow.

 38X7498-40